 “It’s really all about visibility into freight—understanding where it is and when it’s going to arrive so that you can plan effectively at the DC.
 With good visibility, you don’t have trucks waiting around to unload with merchandise needed to fill pressing orders while other trucks with less time-sensitive inventory are unloading.
 Visibility helps with the labor management aspects as well.
 So the biggest thing a TMS can provide to improve inbound logistics is that visibility aspect.”

-The 3Gtms Visibility Platform gives customers the ability to translate and share information from shippers, carriers, mobile applications, financial systems, emails, and portals and more, providing clearer insight through visibility-driven workflows.
+The 3Gtms TMS system offers a transportation visibility platform that gives customers the ability to translate and share information from shippers, carriers, mobile applications, financial systems, emails, and portals and more, providing clearer insight through visibility-driven workflows.
 It delivers unprecedented enterprise visibility and new opportunities for cost savings, automation and efficiency when it comes to inbound shipments, including:

 - The ability to automate exceptions and respond faster to service disruptions